Erudika/scoold/README.md

 4. Choose *New registration*
 5. Put the name of the new app, and select supported account types (accoding to your requirements)
 6. Provide the *Redirect URI* - it needs to point to Para's `/oauth2_auth` endpoint (make sure that this URL is accessible from your users' devices).
-For development purposes `http://localhost:8080/oauth2_auth` is probably sufficient.
+For development purposes, `http://localhost:8080/oauth2_auth` is probably sufficient.
 7. Click *Register*.
 8. Copy the *Application (client) ID* that you should be seeing now at the top - it is the value for `scoold.oa2_app_id`